confluentinc/ccloud-sdk-go-v2/connect-custom-plugin/v1/docs/ConnectV1CustomConnectorPluginUpdate.md

 `func (o *ConnectV1CustomConnectorPluginUpdate) HasUploadSource() bool`

 HasUploadSource returns a boolean if a field has been set.

+### GetRuntimeLanguage

+`func (o *ConnectV1CustomConnectorPluginUpdate) GetRuntimeLanguage() string`

+GetRuntimeLanguage returns the RuntimeLanguage field if non-nil, zero value otherwise.

+### GetRuntimeLanguageOk

+`func (o *ConnectV1CustomConnectorPluginUpdate) GetRuntimeLanguageOk() (*string, bool)`

+GetRuntimeLanguageOk returns a tuple with the RuntimeLanguage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRuntimeLanguage

+`func (o *ConnectV1CustomConnectorPluginUpdate) SetRuntimeLanguage(v string)`

+SetRuntimeLanguage sets RuntimeLanguage field to given value.

+### HasRuntimeLanguage

+`func (o *ConnectV1CustomConnectorPluginUpdate) HasRuntimeLanguage() bool`

+HasRuntimeLanguage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)